nikki-t/LibCAT/README.md

 - There was some inconsistency in how different developers implemented the Builder Pattern when I completed my research on the pattern.
 I choose to have the concrete builder classes use the resource member attribute methods to "build" the resource and then return the resource with the getResult method.
 I also provided a reset method to reset the reference to the resource member attribute where some implementations of the getResult method jsut returned a new object.
 This however meant a heavily paramterized constructor which seemed to defeat the purpose and benefit of the Builder Pattern.
 - I placed references in the Director class to each builder and concrete builder type.
 Some implementations accepted a builder object reference as a parameter to their construction methods.
 I decided this made it cleaner in the LibraryCatalog class as it does not have to have any knowledge of the builders or concrete builders to use the director's construction methods.
 I did however allow one to set the different concrete builders using set methods in the Director class.
 - I decided to implement a getResult method for each concrete builder and have it return a "Resource".
 This seemed like a good practice at it is programming to an interface or abstraction.
 This would require casting at some point if one wanted to display the specifics of a Book or Movie object.
 This was the only place that I thought casting would be necessary and it did not seem to be too terrible of a decision so I decided to keep the functionality as is.
 Are there any other unintended consequences you canthink of?
+- I put newline characters in the logging to make it clear what was printing to the console which helped to demo the program.
+Ideally the newlines and logging with cleaned up to only log key points of functionality.

 # How to compile the project